-After HP PC Hardware Diagnostics Windows is installed, follow these steps to access it from HP Support Assistant.
+After HP PC Hardware Diagnostics Windows is installed, follow these steps to access it from HP Support Assistant:

-1. Select the Search icon in the taskbar, type support in the search box, and then select the HP Support Assistant app.
+- Complete one of the following tasks: - Select the Search icon in the taskbar, type support in the search box, and then select the HP Support Assistant app. - Select the question mark icon in the taskbar.